BU Alumni Council Members

 Vadehra is a director of the Vadehra Art Gallery, which is owned by her family and is one of the premier art galleries in India.
 She joined the family business in 2007 after working at several well-known public relations firms in Boston and New Delhi, India.

-She is also director of public relations at Foundation for Indian Contemporary Art (FICA), a three year old organization that works to promote the arts in Delhi, and is actively involved with the NGO Love & Care, which works towards improving healthcare, education and community development in over 80 slums in Delhi.
+She is also director of public relations at the Foundation for Indian Contemporary Art (FICA), a not-for-profit organization that works to promote the arts in Delhi, and is actively involved with the NGO Love & Care, which works towards improving healthcare, education and community development in over 80 slums in Delhi.

-Vadehra is married to Assem, her brother, Rahu, is a BU ’95 SMG alumnus, her sister in law, Roshini, is an alumna SMG ’04.
+Vadehra is married to Aseem.
+Her brother, Rahul, is a BU ’95 SMG alumnus, her sister-in-law, Roshini, is an alumna SMG ’04.
 Vadehra is a recipient of the 2010 BU Young Alumni Award.

 Leon E. Wilson has over thirty years of experience in Financial Management and currently serves as Executive Vice President of Direct Services at the Nonprofit Finance Fund.
 In this capacity Mr. Wilson serves as the head of all business activities for the organization.
 These services provided to the not for profit sector by the fund include financial consulting, lending, investment services, training and sector advocacy.

 Mr. Wilson is the former head of the Mid Market Asset Division for Bank of America Corporation.
 Mr. Wilson previously held the position of Corporate Senior Vice President/Managing Director of GMAC Residential, the holding company for GMAC Mortgage, GMAC Global Relocation Services, GMAC Home Service, GMAC Real Estate, GM Bank, Family First by GMAC and Ditech.com.